BudacaB/java-course/Old/notes.md

 - occasionally you might have a constant field inside your class be given public access control, since it can't be modified
 - methods can be public, private, protected - depending on whether you want them to be called from outside the object or from within the object
 - things that don't have an access modifier specified will be available in their package only
+- field with unspecified access control modifiers are visible in their package
 - a class can be public or unspecified (meaning it's visible only inside its package)

 Inheritance